-If you’ve suffered a slip and fall accident in a retail store, supermarket or another type of shopping centre, here is what you should know before making a slip and fall compensation claim.
+If you’ve suffered a slip-and-fall accident in a retail store, supermarket or another type of shopping centre, you may be entitled to personal injury compensation to cover your medical expenses, losses in past and future earnings and more.
+This article covers what you should know before making a slip-and-fall compensation claim.

 Table of Contents

 - How long after a fall can you claim compensation?